mitre/quaerite/quaerite-examples/README.md

 Quaerite -- Generating Experiments (```GenerateExperiments```)
 --------------------------
 It is a bit unwieldy to have to specify a definition for all of the experiments you might want to run.
-You can specify features and ranges and have Quaerite create all the permutations of those experiments for you.
+You can specify features and ranges and have ```quaerite``` create all the permutations of those experiments for you.

 Be careful:
 * Permutation explosion -- the number of experiments grows exponentially with each new parameter